 Dr. Quist is Director of the Westminster Vocal Institute, a highly regarded summer program for talented high school students, and she was previously Director of Choral Activities at San José State University.
 Her other honors include the James Mulholland National Choral Award and the Audrey Davidson Early Music Award.
 Her research focus is voice science and pedagogy in choral singing, and she has presented lectures on this and other topics across the country.
 She is an active guest conductor and clinician, and her recent and upcoming appearances include the NAfME All National Honor Choir, All State Honor Choirs of Texas, California, Washington, Vermont, Missouri, Delaware, Colorado, All-Collegiate Honor Choirs in California, Massachusetts and Georgia, and serving as headliner for music conferences across the United States.
 Dr. Quist is the National ACDA Repertoire & Resources Coordinator for Collegiate Activities, and her choral series is published through Walton Music.

-Dr. Quist earned her DMA in Choral Conducting from the University of North Texas and her BM and MM in Music Education and Choral Conducting, summa cum laude, from Western Michigan University.
-She has held positions on the faculties of Western Michigan University, Michigan State University and the University of North Texas, and she served as associate conductor for the Denton Bach Society in Texas.
-Before pursing her graduate degrees, Dr. Quist taught in the Michigan public and private school systems, and was she conductor of the North American Choral Company’s Midwest Chorale, a professional touring children’s choir.
+Dr. Quist earned her Doctor of Music in Choral Conducting from the University of North Texas and her Bachelor of Music and Master of Music in Music Education and Choral Conducting, summa cum laude, from Western Michigan University.
+She has held positions on the faculties of Western Michigan University, and the University of North Texas, and she served as associate conductor for the Denton Bach Society in Texas.
+Before pursing her graduate degrees, Dr. Quist taught in the Michigan public and private school systems, and was conductor of the North American Choral Company’s Midwest Chorale, a professional touring children’s choir.